HorvathLab/NGS/scSNViz/README.md

 for(lib in install.lib) install.packages(lib,dependencies=TRUE)
 sapply(load.lib,require,character=TRUE)

-#CopyKat is an optional tool in analysis and must be installed seprately
+#CopyKat is an optional tool in analysis and must be installed separately
 library(devtools)
 install_github("navinlabcode/copykat")